scifir/scifir-units/TO-DO.md

 - TODO: add Farenheit, Rankine and maybe other dimensions of temperature as conversions
 - TODO: check if the member-variable names of dimension class can be changed

-- TODO: complex_number<> and lab_number<> should work with scalar_unit class as template parameter too, not only with their derived classes
+- TODO: complex_number<> and lab_number<> should work with scalar_unit class as template parameter too, not only with their child classes

 - TODO: custom dimensions should allow to store their names too, not only their symbols